camdoherty/ToSCanary/readme.md

 # ToSCanary

-ToSCanary is a website that monitors popular online platforms' terms of services for changes.
-It displays the date of the most recent changes and the differences between the old and new versions.
-It also uses gpt4's API to summarize the terms of services in easy-to-understand terms, highlight potential privacy or data usage concerns, and rank each platform on a scale of 1-10 for privacy and other data usage factors.
+A website that monitors online platforms' Terms of Service agreements for changes, uses chatGPT's API to summarize them (as well as areas of possible concern), and provides a privacy / data usage rating out of 10.

+For research and tech demonstration purposes.

+# ToDo

+Config
+- scrapper
+- SQLite DB
+- API